tpurcell0122github/ReneWind/README.md

 # ReneWind
 ReneWind operates wind farms.
-It is facing operational difficulties due to unexpected turbine failures.
-This project uses machine learning to develop a model to effectively predict component failure, which will give the firm more control overt maintenance and power generation.
+Unexpected turbine failures are presenting operational and financial problems.
+This project uses machine learning to develop a model to accurately predict component failure, which will give the firm more control over maintenance scheduling, costs and power generation.